SuperOfficeDocs/superoffice-docs/docs/ns-web-services/getting-started.md

 ## Search for data in any table

-There are several methods for finding data in SuperOffice, but one I like is to use the “dynamic” provider.
+There are several methods for finding data in SuperOffice, but one I like is to use the "dynamic" provider.
 It’ll allow you to use a dot-syntax to indicate which tables you want data from.
 Customer Service use this method extensively.

 Here is an example where we use the Dynamic provider to search for data in a Customer Service extratable.